Anomalous developer behavior

 Anomalies are hard to recognize and are frequently missed by manual pull request reviews where context is missing or minimal.

-Very little focus is placed on monitoring non-prod branches, where anomalies may first appear.
+Very little emphasis is placed on monitoring non-prod branches, where anomalies often first appear.

 Behavior is developer specific, making one-size fits all policies and monitoring ineffective.

-Signing code reviews is a good solution but takes time and is hard to deploy org-wide.
+Signing code reviews, as a policy, takes time and is hard to deploy org-wide.

 Early & effective developer anomaly detection